 Quentin Wodon, an economist at the World Bank, joined Rotary to share his expertise, to network, and to help others.
 He has remained a member because he enjoys it.
 “I have been a Rotarian for 10 years,” says Wodon.
 “My father was a Rotarian, and I was a Rotaractor in Belgium.
 I also did Rotary Youth Exchange, so I’ve known Rotary for a long time.”

 The people who fill the truly essential roles in society are often in short supply.
-By Joe Queenan Illustrations by Sébastien Thibault from the RI website
+By Illustrations by

 From time to time, societies run low on the things — and the people — they really need.
 We wake up one day and realize that there are too few doctors.
 Or far, far, far too few nurses.
 Or it suddenly dawns on us that there aren’t enough teachers, engineers, or plumbers to go around.
 There are certainly never enough guys who work well with sheetrock.